-The 2023 Extension Master Gardener program will be offered this fall.
-An application is required.
-This 14-week program will be held on Fridays, from 9:00 a.m. to noon starting September 8.
-This is a volunteer program with a requirement of 40 hours given back to the program through approved Cooperative Extension Service programs.
-The training includes presentations, quizzes, and an open book test.
+The 2025 Extension Master Gardener program will be offered this fall.
+An application and interview are required.
+This 14-week program will be held on Thursdays, from 9:00 a.m. to noon, starting September 4.
+This is a volunteer program with a requirement of 40 hours given back through approved Cooperative Extension Service programs.
+The training includes presentations, quizzes, and an open-book test.
 Trained Extension Master Gardeners help the University of Kentucky Martin-Gatton College of Agriculture, Food and Environment Cooperative Extension Service by educating the public with science based horticultural information to protect the environment as well as to use proper techniques to manage plants for the landscape and food production.
-The cost is \$85 with a possible needs based scholarship available from the Green River Area Extension Master Garden Association.
-Applications will be available by July 11 and must be returned to the office by August 4.
+The cost is \$100.
+Applications are available and must be returned to the office by July 25.
 Contact the Daviess County Extension Office if interested in completing this volunteer program.

-Educational programs of Kentucky Cooperative Extension serve all people regardless of economic or social status and will not discriminate on the basis of race, color, ethnic origin, national origin, creed, religion, political belief, sex, sexual orientation, gender identity, gender expression, pregnancy, marital status, genetic information, age, veteran status, or physical or mental disability.
-UNIVERSITY OF KENTUCKY, KENTUCKY STATE UNIVERSITY, U.S. DEPARTMENT OF AGRICULTURE, AND KENTUCKY COUNTIES, COOPERATING
+The Martin-Gatton College of Agriculture, Food and Environment is an Equal Opportunity Organization with respect to education and employment and authorization to provide research, education information and other services only to individuals and institutions that function without regard to economic or social status and will not discriminate on the basis of race, color, ethnic origin, national origin, creed, religion, political belief, sex, sexual orientation, gender identity, gender expression, pregnancy, marital status, genetic information, age, veteran status, physical or mental disability or reprisal or retaliation for prior civil rights activity.